coleygroup/openretro/README.md

 Prepare the raw atom-mapped .csv files for train, validation and test.
 The required columns are "class", "id" and "rxn_smiles".
 See data/USPTO_50k/{train,val,test}.csv for sample data format.
-Atom mapping is *required* for GLN, RetroXpert and NeuralSym;
+Atom mapping is *required* for GLN, LocalRetro, RetroComposer, RetroXpert and NeuralSym;
 behaviour of these models without atom mapping is undefined.

 It is possible to run benchmarking with non atom-mapped reactions, with *template-free models only*.